 - System Boiler

-If you already have a water tank and an airing cupboard and want to keep them, a regular boiler will be what you need.
-Larger properties will also require a regular boiler to generate sufficient heating and hot water.
+If you already have a water tank and an airing cupboard and want to keep them, a regular or system boiler will be a better choice for your central heating system.

 A compact boiler is a small combi boiler and is ideal for very small properties where space is at a premium.

 It is an important consideration because if you buy a boiler that is too small, it will not be able to provide your property with sufficient hot water and may not be able to get your radiators up to temperature.
 If, on the other hand, it is too big, your utility bills will rise unnecessarily.

 |24kW-27kW||10 or fewer||1||Apartments, 1 & 2 bed houses|

 |28kW-34kW||10-15||2||Medium size 2-4 bed homes|

 Even if you choose not to take advantage of their great prices and special deals, you can see the size of the boiler they are recommended and use this to inform your boiler decisions elsewhere.

 There are cheaper boilers on the market but we would urge caution with these.
 They are usually made with low-quality components and come with short warranties which indicate how long the manufacturers expect them to last.
-You are likely to end up spending more on keeping these boilers running so it is really a false economy to buy a cheaper one.
+You are likely to end up spending more on keeping these boilers running, so it is really a false economy to buy a cheaper one.

 Moving Your Boiler

-But if you need to move your boiler, costs can quickly mount up.
+And costs can quickly mount up.
 Things like new pipework, new flues and associated work on your external walls or roof all cost money and you will have higher labour costs too.

 The other thing that can push your boiler installation costs higher is the extras that are often needed with a new boiler.